 Other non-traditional payment options for whole life policies (depending on the insurer) are:

-Single pay (paying the entire policy’s lifetime premiums upfront)
+Single premium (paying the policy’s lifetime premiums upfront)

-You’ll spend more money each year for a policy that is paid up to age 65 or 10 to 20-year pay because the premium payments would end earlier in life and are therefore packed into a shorter period.
-You’ll spend the least amount of money annually if you purchase a policy that pays premiums until you are 121 (theoretically) because you have more time to pay off the policy.
+You’ll spend more money each year for a policy that is paid up to age 65 or 10 Pay and 20 Pay because the premium payments are packed into a shorter period.
+You’ll spend the least amount annually if you purchase a policy paid up to age 121 (theoretically) because you have more time to pay off the policy.

-Your policy premium’s actual rates will be determined by the life insurance health classification you fall into.
+Your premiums will be determined by the life insurance health classification you fall into.
 There are four life insurance classifications:

 The type of life insurance classification you receive is based on several variables including age, health and lifestyle.